mohsenBanan/mohsenBanan/readme.md

 ------------------------------------------------------------------------

-Much of what you find on GitHub today represents the surrogate activities of tunnel-vision technocrats (sec 12.1.7).
-These engineers often produce or improve component-oriented FOSS projects that are typically tactical and limited in scope.
-These often come with corporate-friendly "permissive" licenses, ultimately catering to the interests of large American proprietary internet service providers.
-ByStar, however, follows a different model.
 ByStar's repositories are structured as public GitHub organizations that align with the architecture of ByStar itself.
 All these components primarily contribute to our own digital ecosystem, exclusively composed of Libre-Halaal software subjected to the
 <a href="https://github.com/mohsenBanan/mohsenBanan/LICENSE">AGPL</a>.
 Key engineering components of ByStar include:
 <br>